Photo by Richard Best, kayaker unknown

 Making a laminated paddle is about five times as much work as sculpting a single plank.
 For best results it needs a hand plane a good 45 cm long, a flat and level work bench, many woodworking clamps and a high-performance waterproof adhesive, but it does make a stronger paddle.

-The paddle on the left is 230 cm long and would make a good first paddle for man 180 cm tall.
+The paddle on the left is 220 cm long and would make a good first paddle for a tall man (I'm 6'3" / 190 cm tall).
 It has a similar blade area to a European paddle.
-Somebody 165 cm tall might prefer it 220 cm long and with a narrower shaft and blades to suit the size of their hands.
+Somebody 165 cm tall might prefer it 210 cm long, and might also want to scale down the other dimensions, giving a narrower shaft and blades to suit the size of their hands.

 The length of a paddle depends on your own height, arm length and hand size ("anthropometric dimensions"), and on the width of your kayak and personal taste.
 Most Inuit paddles in museum collections are thought to have belonged to men, and they tend to be 205 cm to 225 cm long.